-TOKYO (TR) – Tokyo Metropolitan Police have arrested two persons who are believed to be members of a notorious extortion ring that targets men by making false accusations about the taking of illicit photographs, reports Nippon News Network (June 6).
+TOKYO (TR) – Tokyo Metropolitan Police have arrested two persons who are believed to be members of a notorious extortion ring that targets men by making false claims in connection with the taking of illicit photographs, reports Nippon News Network (June 6).

 According to police, the suspects are Ryota Watanabe, 28, and Korean national Jin Ho-jun, also 28, both of whom have been accused of attempted blackmail.